 Depression isn't always the same for everyone.
 In fact, scientists have identified several different subtypes of depression, including major depression, dysthymia (mild, persistent depression), bipolar depression, seasonal affective disorder (winter depression), postpartum depression, situational depression, and atypical depression.
 This last one, atypical depression, has much in common with other forms of depression, but it also has some unique features.

 What Is Atypical Depression?

 The diagnosis of atypical depression has been in dispute for many years.
-Scientists and psychiatrists have often disagreed on what the symptoms, course, and treatment of atypical depression might be.
-Currently, the DSM-5 lists atypical depression as a "specifier" to major depressive disorder and persistent depressive disorder.
+Scientists and psychiatrists have often disagreed on the symptoms, course, and treatment of atypical depression.
+The DSM-5 lists atypical depression as a "specifier" to major depressive disorder and persistent depressive disorder.
 In other words, the term is used to specify which types of symptoms a person with those disorders has during one particular incident of depression.

 About 16.2 million U.S. adults have had at least one episode of major depressive disorder.
 Although it's called atypical, depression with atypical features is quite common.
 Estimates of the prevalence of atypical depression vary greatly from study to study.
 Somewhere between 15% and 40% of depressed patients are thought to suffer from atypical depression.
 Atypical depression is two to three times more common in women than in men.

 What's So Atypical About Atypical Depression?